 - Follow your heart.
 Don’t write for the market or for your friends and family.
 Figure out what ignites your passion, and then figure out how to translate that into a story, poem, or essay.

 - Set some goals.
-In a decade or two, you can fill boxes with notebooks and journals or cram your hard drive with documents, but to what purpose?
+In a decade or two, you can pack boxes with notebooks and journals that you’ve completed or cram your hard drive with documents, but to what purpose?
 What do you want to accomplish with your writing?

 - Seek out your heroes.
 Which poems and stories move you?
-Whom do you admire?
-Which writers do you want to emulate?
+Which writers do you admire or want to emulate?
 They are your mentors.

 - Read like a fiend.